bzhn/ufw2tgchan/README.md

-Telegram Bot which reads configs from ufw and sends notifications there are blocked/audited/allowed connections.
-Use with sudo.
+Telegram Bot, which reads logs from UFW and sends notifications to telegram channel when there are blocked/audited/allowed connections.
+Run with sudo.

-Bot reads config file, parses path to file to follow, telegram bot API token, channel to send updates to and something else.
-After that bot uses this information to wait for new changes in the log file and sends messages to the channel in pretty format.
+Bot reads the configuration file, parses the path to the file to be followed, parses the Telegram bot API token, parses the channel to which updates are sent, and does other things.
+After that, the bot uses this information to wait for new changes in the log file and sends messages to the channel in pretty format.

 # Usage